Solutions Search Results

 This guide is intended to help energy managers and finance professionals at retail companies understand internal financing approaches that can be used for energy projects.

 This guide is intended to help energy managers and finance professionals at retail companies understand how to use external financing for energy projects.

 The Energy Management and Real Estate teams at a major national retailer worked together to include new clauses at lease initiation or renewal that make it easier to reduce energy and water use, and to access renewable energy in their leased stores.

-Best Buy’s sustainability team identified plug loads as a significant source of energy consumption for the company.
-To help reduce plug load energy consumption, the company participated in the Environmental Defense Fund Climate Corps program in the summer 2016.
+Best Buy’s sustainability team identified plug loads as a significant source of energy consumption.
+To analyze efficiency opportunities with real consumption data, the company partnered with the Environmental Defense Fund Climate Corps program and uncovered $3M in potential annual energy savings.